gunelbalayeva/SwiftHomeWork1/README.md

-To organize your code for sharing on GitHub in a clean and structured manner, here's a formatted version of your content:

----

 # Swift Practice: Arrays, Sets, Dictionaries, and More

 This repository contains exercises to practice Swift fundamentals, such as arrays, sets, dictionaries, conditionals, loops, optionals, and more.